Xat59/ansible-role-vsftpd/README.md

         * required : No
       * write_enable : current virtual user write permission
         * required : No
+      * guest_username : current virtual user remapping to the specified local user
+        * required : No

     **Example**: see examples below.